Shop & Drop

 Donations & publicity

 We are proud to be a hub in our community, and want to support the great activities going on around us.
 If you are organising a fundraiser or other community event within the area we serve, we might be able to help you out with a donation of produce, a goody bag of shopping or some gift vouchers to raffle.
-This is in addition to our 1% fund, from which we can make more substantial donations to co-operatives, charities and community and activist groups.
+This is in addition to our 1% fund, from which we can make more substantial donations to co-operatives, community groups and activist movements.
 If you’d like to request an in-kind donation drop us an email including your organization’s name, address, the date & time of event, what it’s for, the approximate attendance, and contact information.
 Please get in touch at least 4 weeks in advance of your event.

 Talks & presentations